OpenNOX/scripts/ReadMe.md

     * **Outputs:**
         * **Logic Apps Run History (Raw).csv -** Contains all Logic App execution history for each of the Logic Apps listed in the `InputCsv`.
         * **Logic Apps Run History (Report).csv -** Contains a more human-readable report of the Logic App execution history for each of the Logic Apps listed in the `InputCsv`.
+    * **To Dos:**
+        * Further refactor the script to not store all Logic App Run History in memory, but instead have it write to the respective generated output files.
+This will ensure that if the Logic App List CSV grows that the machine that is running it will not run out of memory.